cyclus/cyclus.github.com/source/cep/cep27.rst

 Abstract
 ========

-|Cyclus| toolkit is designed to easily implement specific capabilities in newly
-developed archetypes, such as trading policy, commodity producers...
-To add characteristics to archetypes such as Position or Metadata, the actual implementation method is very verbosy where in each archetypes one need to add the inew specification in the header, assign it and use it in the cpp file, without guaranty on the consistency in the variables naming and implementation across multiple archetypes.
+The |Cyclus| toolkit is designed to easily implement specific capabilities in newly developed archetypes, such as trading policy, commodity producers...
+To add characteristics to archetypes such as Position or Metadata, the actual implementation method is very verbose, where in each archetypes one needs to add the new specification in the header, assign it and use it in the cpp file, with no guarantee on the consistency in the variable naming and implementation across multiple archetypes.
-This CEP explains how to use snippets would simplify and maintain consistency in the implementation and the usage, across multiple archetypes.
+This CEP explains how to use snippets to simplify and maintain consistency in the implementation and the usage, across multiple archetypes.

 Toolkit Implementation
 ======================

-The |Cyclus| toolkit will contain 3 different files: 2 for the definition of the snippet C++ class (``cpp`` and header) that allows to use the capabilities, and optionally to register its values in the output database, a snippet simplifying the integration of the feature in a newly develop archetypes.
+Each |Cyclus| toolkit component will contain 3 different files: 2 for the definition of the snippet C++ class (``cpp`` and header) that allows the use of the capabilities, and optionally to register its values in the output database, a snippet simplifying the integration of the feature in a newly develop archetypes.

-The snippet file with then be included in the header part of the archetypes class declaration as": ``#include toolkit/my_snippet.cycpp.h``
+The snippet file with then be included in the header part of the archetypes class declaration as: ``#include toolkit/my_snippet.cycpp.h``

 (The use of the ``cycpp.h`` has been chosen to allow syntax highlighting and inform developers that this is not a standard C++ header)